Bentonville, Arkansas: Politics

 Voters in Bentonville tend to lean conservative.
-The current state representatives that serve districts containing portions of Bentonville are Republican Rep. Jim Dotson, Republican Rep. Rebecca Petty, Republican Rep Kim Hendren, and Republican Rep. Dan Douglas.
+The current state representatives that serve districts containing portions of Bentonville are Republican Rep. Jim Dotson, Republican Rep. Rebecca Petty, Republican Rep. Kim Hendren, and Republican Rep. Dan Douglas.
 The current state senator that serves the district containing Bentonville is Republican Sen. Bart Hester.

 Education

 Public elementary and secondary education in the majority of the city limits is provided by Bentonville Public Schools, leading to graduation at Bentonville High School or Bentonville West High School.

 Small portions of the city to the east are zoned to Rogers Public Schools.

 Haas Hall Academy and Northwest Arkansas Classical Academy are the two public charter schools.
-The Thaden School opened in 2017 and is the first independent high school in the city.
+Thaden School opened in 2017 and is the first independent high school in the city.

 Bentonville Adventist School, associated with the Seventh-day Adventist Church, provides education services for kindergarten through eighth grade.

 The nearest Catholic high school is Ozark Catholic Academy in Tontitown.

 Bentonville is home to the Northwest Arkansas Community College (NWACC), a public two-year college that provides students undergraduate, vocational, career and technical education courses.
+Bentonville is also home to the Alice L. Walton School of Medicine, founded in 2021.

 The Bentonville Public Library System consists of one central library, located at 405 S. Main Street, which provides residents with access to print books, publications and multimedia content, as well as a satellite location at the Bentonville Community Center in the southwestern section of the city.